Embird Embroidery Software

 Curly Plant with Fractal as a Core

-The main principle behind this example is to create fractal lines, convert them to outlines and then to carvings of the mesh object.
-Once the mesh object has carvings, they can be used as a platform (core) to grow the plant fill from.
+The main principle behind this example is to create fractal lines, convert them to outlines, and then to carvings of the mesh object.
+Once the mesh object has carvings, they can be used as a platform (core) from which to grow the plant fill.

 Mesh - Curly Plant - Mesh object drawn with vectors